bloxstreet/support/staff-information/policies.md

 ## Rank Transfer Policy
 {:.text-red-300}
 As a staff member, you are allowed to transfer your rank onto another account.
+You may only do this once.
 If you wish to do so, create a ticket in the BloxStreet communications server.

 You cannot transfer your rank onto another account if you are hacked or banned by Roblox.